 While NQF currently offers a monthly measure developer webinar, additional efforts will focus on engaging less experienced developers.
-NQF will host an education series by webinar (live and pre-recorded).
+NQF will host an education series by webinar (live and pre-recorded for on-demand usage).
 Relevant topics will include:

 - an introduction to the CDP;

 - understanding the NQF measure evaluation criteria;

 - best practices for measure submission;

 - roles/responsibilities and expectations throughout the CDP; and

 - other topics as requested.